nowsprinting/GalacticKittens/README.md

 Menu scene is two states.

 1. PRESS ANY KEY TO START: Use stub Input to make the situation any key pressed, proceed to the next step.
-2. Select Host or Join: Depending on the tag assigned to the Virtual Player, click "Host" or "Join" button.
+2. Select HOST or JOIN: Depending on the MPPM tag assigned to the Virtual Player, click "HOST" or "JOIN" button.

-### CharacterSelection: UGUIPlaybackAgent
+### CharacterSelection: UGUIPlaybackAgent (built-in)

 Click "READY" button.